Attash2312/webtheory/README.md

 # Web Technologies Cheatsheet

+> **Reference:** For a detailed explanation of every keyword and package used in the examples below, see [keywords-and-packages-explained.md](./keywords-and-packages-explained.md).

 A comprehensive guide for web development theory and practicals, from beginner to MERN stack.
 Includes conceptual explanations, code snippets, practice questions, and solutions.

 ---